svetlyak40wt/forkfeed/README.md

 You can setup a cron to update feeds on a hourly basis and serve feeds using a webserver.

+Run `forkfeed --help` to get help on other options.

 Development
 -----------